openstack/openstack-ansible/doc/source/install-guide-revised-draft/installation.rst

       | e59e4379730b41209f036bbeac51b181 | keystone           |
       +----------------------------------+--------------------+

-**Verifying the dashboard**
+**Verifying the Dashboard**

 #.
-With a web browser, access the dashboard using the external load
+With a web browser, access the Dashboard using the external load
    balancer IP address defined by the ``external_lb_vip_address`` option in the ``/etc/openstack_deploy/openstack_user_config.yml`` file.
 The dashboard uses HTTPS on port 443.